demessiee/node-express-intro/Unit-2B.md

 ## Knowledge Check 1

-In MongoDB, which of the following is anagalous to a record in a relational database
+In MongoDB, which of the following is analogous to a record in a relational database

 ```
 A. MongoRow